-The residual risk, following from the risks described above, is determined by GSAM BV as 'medium' and is accepted through a formal risk acceptance, or at the level of the foreign GSAM BV entities.
+The residual risk, following from the risks described above, is determined by GSAM BV as 'medium' and is accepted through a formal risk acceptance.

 Furthermore, there is a clear legal and operational separation between the asset manager, the external administrator, the fund and the custodian.
 This segregation of duties has an important preventive effect on the risk of fraud and corruption.